sandervandevelde/MQTTBrokerPrivatePreview/README.md

 The enrichments support enable you to add up to 10 custom key-value properties to your messages before they are sent to the Event Grid topic.
 These enrichments enable you to:
 - Add contextual data to your messages.
 For example, enriching the message with the client's name or the namespace name could provide endpoints with information about the source of the message.
 - Reduce computing load on endpoints.
-For example, enriching the message with the MQTT publish request's content type value informs endpoints how to process the message's payload without trying multiple parsers first.
+For example, enriching the message with the MQTT publish request's payload format indicator informs endpoints how to process the message's payload without trying multiple parsers first.
 - Filter your routed messages through Event Grid Subscriptions based on the added data.
 For example, enriching a client attribute will enable you to filter the messages to be routed to the endpoint based on the different attribute's values.

 The enrichment key is a string that needs to comply with these requirements: